ArturMoczulski/misbehave-frontend/README.md

 * Should I set up one of those HTML preprocessors for you? jade
 * Should I set up one of those JS preprocessors for you? none
 * Should I set up one of those CSS preprocessors for you? sass
-* Would you want me to support old versions of Internet Explorer (eg. before IE9)?
-(Us?
-Would you want me to support old versions of Internet Explorer (eg. before IE9)? no
+* Would you want me to support old versions of Internet Explorer (eg. before IE9)? no

 Development installation